 We talked about the impact of this moment and what it meant to us.
-We talked about how funny it was that we almost missed it.
-We talked about the men who were buried in unmarked graves close to where we sat freely.
+Talked about how funny it was that we almost missed it.
+About the men who were buried in unmarked graves close to where we sat freely.
 We sang old Newfoundland Irish songs (terribly I may add) and the ode to Newfoundland.

 I could have stayed there for hours.
 It felt for a little while like I was back at home in some strange way.

 When we decided to leave I felt regretful that I had not brought flowers to leave behind.
 All I had was my camera, a few euros and my baggage lock and key tinkling in my pocket.

 My boyfriend had a photo of his grandfather who fought in the second world war near where we stood.
 He decided to leave it behind with the guardian caribou.

 I determined that all I had to leave was the lock and key.
 I took the lock and buried it beneath the majestic caribou.

 Back home in Newfoundland I buried the key at the feet of the caribou in Bowring Park.
 My own personal gesture linking the past and present, Europe and Newfoundland, the dead and alive.
 My own secret to remember, the smallest most insignificant thing I could do.